This is the online reference for developing with the cmocka library. It documents the cmocka C API.

 Mock objects include some logic and the test driver is able to modify the behaviour and state.
 The object can call some functions or act on different input (abort a test if it is wrong).
 The test driver injects what it expects the mock object to return.
 CMocka provides and API to easily mock code.

-cmocka is not thread safe and it is not the goal of it to be it.
+cmocka is not fully thread safe and it is not the goal of it to be it.
+We have several global variables to track test states.
+They are marked as thread local but it is possible that you still run into issues.
 However if you use cmocka for writing tests in an application which uses threads, you can set the following envionment variable:

 With this environment variable set to '1', cmocka will call